Performance of the Gamma-ray Transient Monitor at the IHEP Electron-Beam Facility: Electron Energy Response Simulation

-The energy transported to the NaI(Tl) crystal after passing through multiple layers of material from a monoenergetic incident electron is not singular but forms a distribution.
+The energy transferred to the NaI(Tl) crystal after passing through the Be window and Teflon reflective material from a monoenergetic incident electron is not singular but forms a distribution.
 The interaction mechanisms between electrons and the NaI(Tl) crystal are diverse, mainly including three types: (1) multiple scattering and ionization, resulting in the deposition of the full energy; (2) partial energy deposition followed by scattering out of the NaI(Tl) crystal; (3) bremsstrahlung producing gamma photons, with three possible outcomes for these photons: (a) directly escaping the NaI(Tl) crystal, (b) undergoing a photoelectric cascade process that produces multiple Auger electrons and characteristic X-rays, or (c) undergoing Compton scattering, generating one or more Compton electrons, with secondary photons then undergoing a photoelectric cascade process.

 From the simulation results, the deposited energy spectrum in NaI(Tl) crystal lacks a full-energy peak but features a continuous plateau caused by electron scattering and a most probable energy peak.
 The deposited energy spectra of NaI(Tl) crystal for different incident electron energies are plotted on the same graph for comparative analysis, as shown in Fig.~\ref{fig:11}.
 As the incident electron energy increases, the most probable energy peak detected by NaI(Tl) becomes more pronounced.
 However, at higher electron energies, the intensity and probability of bremsstrahlung increase, causing high-energy electrons to deposit only part of their energy, with the remainder escaping as gamma photons produced by bremsstrahlung.
 This explains why, as shown in Fig.~\ref{fig:11} (b), the count of events in the high-energy region of the NaI(Tl) deposition spectrum is relatively low for incident electron energy of 20 MeV.